 47 These numbers are consisten with the disparities in education attainment between nonindigenosu and indigenous.
-Accoriding to data from the 2002 National Population Census, the average years of schooling for nonindigenous and indigenos populations are 5.39 and 2.24, respectively.
-As showed by Chamarbagwala and Moran (2011), among individuals born between 1920 and 1983, only 18%, 7% and 4% of indigenous individuals were able to complete primary, secondary and high school, respectively.
-In contrast, the proportions of nonindigenos that completed primary, secondary and high school were 50%, 29% and 19%, respectively.
-In addition, when we compare urban an rural population the differences are even more significat (for a complete data on education attainment by gender, that the coverage of education among the nonindigenous falls with income for all categories except for tertiary (and for some categories among the indigenous).
+According to data from the 2002 National Population Census, the average years of schooling for nonindigenous and indigenos populations are 5.39 and 2.24, respectively.
+As showed by Chamarbagwala and Moran (2011), among individuals born between 1920 and 1983, only 18%, 7% and 4% of indigenous individuals were able to complete primary, secondary and and high school, respectively.

+One result to note is that the coverage of education among the nonindigenous falls with income for all categories except for tertiary (and for some categories among the indigenous).
 This may be a consequence of the middle-classes opting out of public education due to quality issues and returning to use the public option at the tertiary level.
 This phenomenon was observed in other countries in the region as well.48